pingcap/community/soc/README.md

 -	Description

-Now what information does dm have to show to users?
+Now what information does DM have to show to users?

 * dmctl